-Last week, I said that The Force Awakens was the best Star Wars movie yet, but some readers objected, holding up The Empire Strikes Back as still being superior.
+Some have said on this blog that The Force Awakens is the best Star Wars movie yet, but some readers objected, holding up The Empire Strikes Back as still being superior.
 I agree that Empire is an excellent movie, and before TFA was released, I wholeheartedly believed that TESB was the best.

 ***Some spoilers ahead***